 Another common term associated with circular motion is centrifugal acceleration.
 Centrifugal acceleration is a fictitious outward force (a pseudoforce) that balances centripetal acceleration.
 It is a term commonly used to describe the "force" of inertia that wants to keep an object traveling in a straight line.

-Materials for Centripetal Acceleration are available from Flinn Scientific, Inc.
+Materials for Centripetal Acceleration are available from Flinn Scientific Canada Inc.

-Catalog No. Description
+Catalogue No. Description

-AP8975 File, Triangular, 101/29
+AP8975 File, Triangular, 101/2"

 AP8826 File, Triangular, Handle

-Consult your Flinn Scientific Catalog/Reference Manual for current prices.
+Consult www.flinnsci.ca or your Flinn Scientific Canada Catalogue/Reference Manual for current prices.